(Updated Jan. 14, 2022)

-Summit Health has received questions and concerns about the novel coronavirus (respiratory illness), COVID-19 and would like to keep you informed with the most-up-to-date information as it relates to your health and benefits.
+Summit Health continues to receive questions and concerns about COVID-19.
+We want to keep our members informed with the most-up-to-date information as it relates to their health and benefits.

 To keep everyone safe, providers may:

-If you need care that was delayed because of COVID-19, call your provider to schedule an appointment.
-Your provider may also call you to schedule treatment.
+If a member needs care that was delayed because of COVID-19, they can call their provider to schedule an appointment.
+Their provider may also call them to schedule treatment.

-If you need to find a provider, you can search for one using Find Care in Member Dashboard.
-If you have questions or need help finding a provider, call us at the Medical Customer Service number on your identification card.
+If a member needs to find a provider, they can search for one using Find Care in Member Dashboard.
+If they have questions or need help finding a provider, they can call us at the Medical Customer Service number on their member identification card.

 Cost-sharing is waived for the COVID-19 vaccine.